tfsumon/byteboltsec-hugo-test/content/english/blog/after-a-breach.md

 Immediate and long-term solutions should consider the following key factors, which often contribute to ransomware attacks:

-* **Leaked passwords:** A significant number of ransomware attacks stem from leaked or stolen passwords.
+* **Leaked passwords**: A significant number of ransomware attacks stem from leaked or stolen passwords.
 It is crucial for companies to have ongoing visibility into their employees' leaked data and enforce strong password management practices.
-* **Phishing:** Phishing attacks are a common method used by cybercriminals to infiltrate networks and deploy ransomware.
+* **Phishing**: Phishing attacks are a common method used by cybercriminals to infiltrate networks and deploy ransomware.
 To avoid this, implement advanced email filtering and monitoring solutions to detect and block phishing attempts.
 Provide regular employee training on how to identify and avoid phishing emails.
-* **Unpatched servers:** Maintain a regular patch management schedule for all servers and software applications.
+* **Unpatched servers**: Maintain a regular patch management schedule for all servers and software applications.
 Employ continuous vulnerability scanning and assessment tools to identify and remediate weaknesses.
 ### #4.
 Notify All Stakeholders
 Following a data breach, it's crucial to notify the appropriate parties to minimize the potential harm to affected individuals and comply with relevant regulations.